vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 I looked through the authors' code, and got an idea of how they are doing things (surface level mostly, pretty complex setup).
 Then I researched and found mamba_ssm.
 It's a library with the major mamba related code ready using Pytorch itself.
 Looked through their example code and created an outline for how to implement VMamba with this.

+## 28/2/2026

+I had some doubts regarding why there was a need for a special cuda kernel, so I looked into that.
+Pretty interesting.
+Had the progress meet

+Setup training and started.
+The necessary cuda kernel compilation is expected to take 20-30 minutes.
+During this time, I'll read into existing research further

+Damn.
+This library is not at all structured or maintained well for working on kaggle notebooks atleast I have been trying to have this run but there's always another bug when the previous is fixed.
+I'll try it again after the meal break but if it still doesn't work I'll have to look elsewhere.
+And if it is still not alright, then I'll have to move to another model approach

+Yeah no this isn't going to work.
+I'll need to go back to the drawing board.
+What else can I test.
+Or should I move onto another model.
+Maybe look into other people implementing VMamba on kaggle specifically?

+After a long while of searching, I found that the problem might be with using the P100 gpu for acceleration in kaggle.
+Why??
+Anyways, I have set it to T4x2, and also made the installation commands slightly better.
+Now what remains is to let it run and see.
+Meanwhile I'll look for alternative experiments if this doesn't turn out well